- Homeless Shelters

 Items donated to specific affiliates are distributed to women and girls experiencing homelessness in that city through homeless shelters, domestic violence shelters, refugee resettlement homes, foster care agencies, LGBTQ agencies, homes for pregnant teens and more.

 Please complete this form.
 Keep in mind:

 - We donate to registered organizations, with others considered on a case-by-case basis.
 If you are an individual, please find an affiliate near you to connect you to a location that distributes our donations.

 - If you are collecting for a project or putting together care packages, we are happy to help you by sending you information on how to hold a successful drive.
 Simply fill out the drive registration form above.
 Thanks!

 - We are unable currently to pay shipping costs to send you products.
 If you are near an affiliate, we can easily connect with you.
 If not, please be prepared to cover your shipping costs.
 We can provide an estimate for planning purposes.

-Any kind of bra, used or new, in good condition is accepted.
+Any kind of bra, gently used or new, in good condition is accepted.

-Regular bras, underwire bras, sports bras, training bras, maternity bras, nursing bras, lacy bras, cotton bras, satiny bras, binders, and more.
+Regular bras, underwire bras, sports bras, training bras, maternity bras, nursing bras, lacy bras, cotton bras, satiny bras, binders and everything in between.

 All sizes accepted from training bras to custom made, extremely large bras.